blackhorse-one/stomp_dart_client/README.md

 ## Use Stomp with SockJS
 Use StompConfig.SockJS constructor instead of default StompConfig constructor.

-The url must be start with http/https instead of ws/wss.

-The StompClient url become automatically a ws url with SOCKJs pattern url like wss://host:port/path/xxxx/yyyy/websocket

 ```dart
 StompClient client = StompClient(
     config: StompConfig.SockJS(